glic3rinu/spam-gear/README.md

     -n, --niss=[MASTER_SERVER]
         Disables a NIS account rather than a local account.
-        It usses SSH and MASTER_SERVER defaults to localhost.
+        It usses SSH and NIS MASTER_SERVER defaults to localhost.

+    h, --help
+        Shows help message

 #### Examples
     postfix-spam-scan